-A Dispute Resolution Conference (DRC) is an informal meeting between parties and facilitated by a Board Member before a hearing is scheduled.
-DRCs are conducted pursuant to Rules 18 and 19 of the Surface Rights Board Rules.
+A Dispute Resolution Conference (DRC) is an informal meeting between parties and is facilitated by a Tribunal representative.
+DRCs are conducted pursuant to the Surface Rights Rules.

-- exploring how likely the parties are to settle the dispute outside of the Board
+- Exploration of how likely the parties are to settle the dispute outside of the Tribunal.

-- if parties are unlikely to settle, agreeing on a hearing date, hearing location, possible evidence and witness lists, disclosure dates and any other facts needed to prepare for a hearing
+- If parties are unlikely to settle, attempt to reach agreement on a hearing date, hearing location, possible evidence and witness lists, disclosure dates and any other facts needed to prepare for a hearing.

 Step 1.
-The Board schedules the pre-hearing Dispute Resolution Conference (DRC) and invites parties to attend
+The Tribunal schedules the pre-hearing Dispute Resolution Conference (DRC) and invites parties to attend

-All parties to the application are invited to attend, but unlike hearings, they are not open to the general public.
-All parties with authority to resolve outstanding matters should attend.
+Parties to the application are invited to attend, but unlike hearings, they are not open to the general public.
+Parties with authority to resolve outstanding matters are expected to attend.

 Step 2.
-Parties prepare for an in person the pre-hearing DRC
+Parties prepare for the pre-hearing DRC

-The parties should bring any information and documents to the DRC that they think will be helpful to support their position on any issues in dispute.
+To prepare for the DRC, the parties should ensure they have access to any information and documents they think will be helpful to support their position on any issues in dispute.

-Documents exchanged are confidential.
-Parties should also bring their long-term datebooks so that a hearing date can be set, if necessary.
+Parties should also bring their long-term calendars to set a hearing date, if necessary.

 Step 3.
 The pre-hearing DRC is held

-If necessary, the Board Member / Settlement Officer will seek to set a hearing date, date for disclosure, and ascertain any facts that are not in dispute.
-The Board Member / Settlement Officer may also direct the parties to mediation if they feel it may resolve the dispute.
+If necessary, the Tribunal facilitator seeks to set a hearing date, dates for disclosure, and ascertain any facts that are not in dispute.
+The Tribunal facilitator may also schedule a mediation if parties feel it may resolve the dispute.

 The parties may decide to discuss costs at a DRC, but if they fail to reach an agreement about costs, the issue may be addressed at a hearing.